xavierchu99/BTM-Up-and-Out-Put/README.md

-# Options Pricing MATLAB Code
+# Binomial Tree Methods in Options Pricing

 This repository contains MATLAB code for various options pricing models.
 The following files are included: